Xonshiz/anime-dl/docs/index.md

 ## Windows Binary
 It is recommended that windows users use this binary to save both, your head and time from installing all the dependencies.

-You need to download [FFmpeg](https://ffmpeg.org/download.html) and keep it in the same directory as that of this windows binary file or you need to have PhantomJS in your path.
+You need to download [FFmpeg](https://ffmpeg.org/download.html) and keep it in the same directory as that of this windows binary file.

 If you already have it, then you can download this binary and start using the script right off the bat :
 * `Binary (x86)` : [Click Here](https://github.com/Xonshiz/anime-dl/releases/latest)